-St Mawes is a picture postcard fishing village that nestles on the south coast of Cornwall’s breathtakingly beautiful Roseland Peninsula.
+V ast seascapes and endless picture-perfect moments await you.
+St Mawes is a chocolate-box fishing village that nestles on the south coast of Cornwall’s breathtakingly beautiful Roseland Peninsula.
 Flanked by the Carrick Roads sailing waters, adventure awaits both across the water and among tranquil inland rural nooks.
 Here are some of the best things to do in and around St Mawes during your stay.